OutcoderSoftware/OutcoderSoftware.github.io/_posts/2025-05-23-Agentic-AI-What-It-Means-and-Why-It-Matters-Now.md

 Forward looking organizations are already laying the groundwork.
 The future will belong to those who embrace the shift early.
  ## What We Are Doing with Orpius

-We’re building a system designed for the agentic era.
+We're building a system designed for the agentic era.
 Our multi-agent platform lets you:

 + Deploy AI agents into your operations